 Material from prior Globe stories was used in this report.
 Jeremiah Manion of the Globe Staff contributed.

 Travis Andersen can be reached at firstname.lastname@example.org.
-Follow him on Twitter @TAGlobe.
 Katie McInerney can be reached at email@example.com.
-Follow her on Twitter at @k8tmac.
+Follow her @k8tmac.
 Brittany Bowker can be reached at firstname.lastname@example.org.
-Follow her on Twitter @brittbowker and on Instagram @brittbowker.
+Follow her @brittbowker and also on Instagram @brittbowker.